 German automaker, Mercedes-Benz, has been producing the Mercedes-Benz SL Class since 1954 and the reputation of this luxury sedan has only grown over the years.
 In 2012 they released the sixth generation R231.
 Despite this fact, however, certain problems have been known to occur, such as:

-Transmission Problems: Some Mercedes-Benz SL Class owners have noticed that their car's gear shifters stick when they downshift as well as when the attempt to shift out of reverse.
+Transmission Problems: Some Mercedes-Benz SL Class owners have noticed that their car's gear shifters stick when they downshift as well as when they attempt to shift out of reverse.
 This is a problem that could be a sign of bigger transmission issues.

 If you are the owner of a Mercedes-Benz SL Class and you are experiencing trouble with any of the problems outlined above, make your way into an independent Mercedes-Benz repair specialist for a complete inspection.